MooCowGalaxy/chatgpt-discord-bot/README.md

 2. Install any new packages (`npm install`)
 3. Check for new database schema (`npm run db:deploy` and `npm run db:generate`)
 4. Update slash commands (`npm run deploy`)
+5. Update `config.js` for any new configuration values